 Apps bring solutions closer to us.
 They can aid us in a wide range of activities.
 And the fact that we have them at the touch of our fingertips makes them very convenient.

 You name it!
-Ranging from the world’s most popular social media to games, restaurant finders, and news.
+There are apps for the most popular social media sites, games, restaurant finders, and news.
 There seems to be an app for everything.

 Therefore, it makes sense to search for apps to help us learn Italian.
 Which are the best apps for learning Italian?
 You could download and test a handful of them.
 But it can be time-consuming.
-Especially when it takes several attempts to find what we’re looking for.
-It’s common to discover that an app is not what we expected after downloading.
+It takes several attempts to find something that suits us.
+Many times we discover that an app is not what we expected after downloading it.
 So, we have made a list of apps.
-And picked from them our top choices.
 As a result, in this post, we provide you with the best apps for learning Italian.

 They teach 11 different languages.
 And Italian is one of them.
 However, we highlight this app because they seem to be doing things right.
-And if you don’t believe us, ask their more than 50 million users worldwide.
+Are you skeptical?
+Ask their more than 50 million users worldwide.

 The app introduces Italian vocabulary.
 It covers topics for all levels: family, shopping, free time, and food for beginners.
 And more complex themes such as politics, nature, and life choices.
-These, seek to also engage more advanced students.
+So, even advanced students can engage with the platform.

 Bussu’s core product is free.
 And we encourage you to give it a try.
-However, upgrading to the premium membership may only make sense if their layout works for you.
+After having experience with the program, you can upgrade if their layout works for you.

 Bussu is free for download for IOS, Android, and online.

 Here is an app for users that struggle with motivation for learning Italian.
 The whole system encourages you to win points.
-There is a certain number of points required to meet your daily goal.
+So, students use the app daily to earn a certain number of these points.
 You can personalize what your daily goal is.
 And 5 minutes a day can be enough.
 But the trick is that you need to set a goal.
 And you’ll find yourself day after day coming back.

 The game-style exercises include multiple-choice questions, translation challenges, and pronunciation quizzes.
 So, as you learn vocabulary and grammar, the app will check your progress with short tests.
 Then it recalibrates lessons according to your needs.